-Adding heart-healthy oils to your meals gives flavor to food and keeps you full.
-Healthy oils also help your body to absorb the fat soluble vitamins in the foods you eat.
+Adding heart-healthy oils to your meals gives flavor and keeps you feeling full.
+Healthy oils also help your body absorb fat-soluble vitamins.
 The next time you toss together a fresh green salad or serve warm roasted vegetables, drizzle on some of these oils.

-Studies show that when avocado oil is added to a salad or to salsa, it increases the absorption of carotenoids.
+Studies show that when avocado oil is added to a salad or salsa, it increases the absorption of carotenoids.
 Many carotenoids are converted to vitamin A in the body, which plays a role in growth and development, immune health, and vision.
 Look for unrefined, cold-pressed avocado oil to use for salads.
-It retains the flavors of the avocado and many of the nutrients found in the whole fruit.

 Dark Sesame Oil

 Sesame oil contains sesamolin and sesamin, two antioxidants that may be responsible for the oil’s health benefits.
 Research shows that cooking with sesame oil may help reduce blood pressure.
 Look for dark sesame oil, which gives foods a deep, nutty flavor.
 Drizzle the oil over stir-fried vegetables just before they are done cooking.

 Macadamia Nut Oil

 Macadamia nut oil has one of the highest amounts of monounsaturated fats among nut oils.
 According to the American Heart Association, monounsaturated fats can help reduce bad cholesterol in your blood, reducing the risk of heart disease and stroke.
 Macadamia nut oil has a delicious, almost creamy, taste that makes a good dressing for pasta salads and fresh green salads.